-5 Tangible Advances for Long Duration Energy Storage in 2019
+5 Tangible Advances for Long-Duration Energy Storage in 2019

 1. Cash like never before

-Investment tallies provide an indirect measure of long duration startups’ prospects, but a crucial one nonetheless.
+Investment tallies provide an indirect measure of long-duration storage startups’ prospects but a crucial one nonetheless.
 And this year delivered windfall investment for leading entrants in this space.

 Energy Vault made the biggest splash, pulling in $110 million from SoftBank’s Vision Fund this summer.
 That marked the single largest equity investment in a stationary storage company, according to Wood Mackenzie’s investment database (battery companies targeting electric vehicles have raised bigger rounds).

 SoftBank’s judgment took a reputational hit when star investment WeWork imploded this fall, and it doesn't have a track record of storage picks.
 But the money stands: Energy Vault has gobs of cash to construct its initial pipeline of gravity-based storage plants, which use a futuristic automated crane to stack and lower massive blocks.
-That’s not a sentence Greentech Media could have written a few years ago, when the litmus test for a promising long duration company was mere survival.
+That’s not a sentence Greentech Media could have written a few years ago, when the litmus test for a promising long-duration storage company was mere survival.

-Energy Vault wasn’t the only one feeling the warm embrace of luchre.
+Energy Vault wasn’t the only one feeling the warm embrace of lucre.
 Form Energy, targeting weeks and months of storage with an undisclosed chemistry, took $40 million from Italian oil major Eni and other investors.
 The company originally planned to get to market in a decade, but its market analysis showed an opportunity in the next three to five years, so leadership raised additional capital to commercialize faster.

 Iron flow battery startup ESS pulled in a $30 million Series C led by SoftBank's SB Energy and Bill Gates-funded Breakthrough Energy Ventures.
 It hopes to use that money to reach its first utility-scale installations.
-And Hydrostor, a Canadian compressed air storage firm, raised $37 million to finish a project in Australia and work through its global development pipeline.
+And Hydrostor, a Canadian compressed-air storage firm, raised $37 million to finish a project in Australia and work through its global development pipeline.

-Long duration companies in the past have raised good money and gone nowhere — take saltwater battery company Aquion, which raised $190 million in equity and debt before it collapsed.
-But earlier ventures, though marketed as long duration, often meant six hours of output; that's slightly more than lithium-ion typically delivers now, and made them vulnerable to competition from ever cheaper battery production.
+Long-duration storage companies have in the past raised good money and gone nowhere — take saltwater battery company Aquion, which raised $190 million in equity and debt before it collapsed.
+But earlier ventures, though marketed as long duration, often meant six hours of output.
+That's only slightly more than lithium-ion typically delivers now, which made the long-duration storage upstarts vulnerable to competition from ever-cheaper battery production.

 The current crop targets far more hours, if not days, taking them beyond the realm that conventional batteries are likely to compete in.

-2. Battery fires reset safety conversation
+2. Battery fires reset the safety conversation

 The April fire and explosion at an Arizona Public Service battery plant, following dozens of fires in South Korea, jolted storage developers, customers and regulators alike.
-The lesson: even expert lithium-ion integrators and operators can experience combustible events at their plants (though the exact cause has not been determined).
+The lesson: Even expert lithium-ion integrators and operators can experience combustible events at their plants (though the exact cause has not been determined).

 In other words, safety isn’t a matter of lip service; it’s an existential concern for the industry.
 And that means alternatives to lithium-ion that have been talking up their safety benefits for years have a clearer reason to exist.

 Flow batteries don’t spontaneously combust, nor do gravity-based systems, nor compressed air.
-They carry different concerns of their own — some flow chemistries contain nasty stuff, and multi-ton blocks can fall; these won’t be issues if the systems work perfectly, but neither would battery fires.
+They carry different concerns of their own — some flow chemistries contain nasty stuff and multi-ton blocks can fall.
+These won’t be issues if the systems work perfectly, but neither would battery fires.

 Still, the renewed emphasis on safe storage facilities creates an opening, which upstart companies can take advantage of if their costs really become as competitive as they promise.